nkurniansyah/BP_PRS/README.md

 Asian, and
 [COGENT](https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1006728 "COGENT")
 with the African reference panel.
 We used UKBB subpopulations as LD reference panels.
-See manuscript for more detail.
+See the manuscript for more detail.
 Additionally, the code, TOPMed mean, SD, and weights estimated from MGB Biobank to construct the PRSs are available in this repository.